paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-055-department-of-agriculture.md

 ### Statutory Notes

 #### Study and Report of Marketing Practices of Applicants and Borrowers of Farm Loans
 Pub.
 L. 99–641, title II, § 206(a), Nov.
 10, 1986, 100 Stat.
-3563, provided that: “(1) Study.—The Comptroller General of the United States shall conduct a study of marketing practices used by applicants for and borrowers of farm loans made, insured, or guaranteed under the Consolidated Farm and Rural Development Act ([7 U.S.C.
+3563, provided that the Comptroller General of the United States should conduct a study, to be reported to Congress within 1 year after Nov.
+10, 1986, of marketing practices used by applicants for and borrowers of farm loans made, insured, or guaranteed under the Consolidated Farm and Rural Development Act ([7 U.S.C.
 1921](./chapter-050-agricultural-credit.md#section-1921) et seq.).
-The study shall include an examination of the methods used by the applicants and borrowers in marketing agricultural commodities, livestock, and aquacultural products and the extent to which the applicants and borrowers use advanced marketing techniques for such sales. “(2) Report.—Not later than 1 year after the date of enactment of this Act [Nov.
-10, 1986], the Comptroller General shall submit to the Committee on Agriculture of the House of Representatives and the Committee on Agriculture, Nutrition, and Forestry of the Senate a report describing the results of the study conducted under paragraph (1), together with any appropriate recommendations.”

 <a id="section-2272"></a>